ilovevaults/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
 ## Goal
 The goal was to solve production troubles for the company AutosRU and its new prototype vehicle.
-Some of the ojbectives that were completed included succesfully predicting which variables determined the mpg and collecting statistics on the PSI of suspension coils.
+Some of the ojbectives that were completed included succesfully predicting which variables determined the mpg, collecting statistics on the PSI of suspension coils, and using t-tests to determine if the manufacturing lots were statistically from the mean population.
 ## Linear Regression to Predict MPG
 1.There were two variables that showed a non-random amount of variance in the linear regression.
 They are both vehicle length and ground clearance.
 This is because they both had the smallest p-values.